raystack/raccoon/docs/docs/reference/configurations.md

 ### `PUBLISHER_KINESIS_STREAM_AUTOCREATE`

-Whether Raccon should create a stream if it doesn't exist.
+Whether Raccoon should create a stream if it doesn't exist.

 NOTE: We recommend that you create all streams that you need to publish to ahead of time.